Memberstack Playground

 Get Secure Content (Hosted Content)

-Retrieves secure content based on hosted content ID.
+Retrieves secure content associated with the current member based on a hosted content ID.

 Set Password